preetpalS/decl.el/README.md

-# decl.el
+# decl

-decl.el is an emacs lisp library for that enables you to organize your code in a declarative manner.
+decl is an emacs lisp library for that enables you to organize your code in a declarative manner.

 ## Sample Usage